lecs-lab/lecs-lab.github.io/index.md

 ---
 ---

-# Welcome to LECS (Low-Resource and Endangered Computational LinguisticS)!
+# Low-Resource and Endangered Computational LinguisticS

-We are a research lab led by Prof. Alexis Palmer, with members from the University of Colorado Departments of Linguistics and Computer Science.
+We are a research group led by Prof. Alexis Palmer, with members from the University of Colorado Departments of Linguistics and Computer Science.
 We study NLP for low-resource, endangered, and Indigenous languages, linguistically-inspired NLP, and computational approaches to morphology, syntax, and semantics.

 {% include section.html %}